-Winter squash is packed with vitamins, minerals and antioxidants that offer plenty of health benefits.
+Winter squash is packed with vitamins, minerals and antioxidants that offer plenty of potential health benefits.

 The flesh of winter squash, which varies in colour from yellow to bright orange, is an excellent source of beta-carotene, a nutrient that is converted into vitamin A in the body.
-Beta-carotene is also a potent antioxidant.
-Studies suggest that a diet high in beta-carotene may ward off certain types of cancer and heart disease.
+Beta-carotene also acts as a potent antioxidant.
+Studies suggest that a diet high in beta-carotene helps guard againsyt cardiovascular disease.

 Carotenoids, including beta-carotene, are fat-soluble which means they’re best absorbed if they’re eaten with a little bit of fat in a meal.
 All you need is 3 to 5 grams of oil with a meal, about one teaspoon, to boost your body’s beta-carotene absorption.
 Cooking also improves the availability of beta-carotene in foods.

 Winter squash also gets top marks for being a good source of vitamin C, potassium, fibre and folate.